kiosk-exchange/kiosk/docs/intro/din.md

 }
 ```

 To register a DIN, you buy it just like all other products that use the Kiosk protocol.
 That's right, a DIN has a DIN!
 Specifically, it is represented by the genesis DIN of `1000000000`.
-It is free (besides [Ethereum gas costs](https://www.ethereum.org/ether)) to register a DIN.
+It is free (besides [Ethereum gas costs](https://www.ethereum.org/ether)) to register a DIN, which can then be used to sell a product.

 On [kioskprotocol.com](http://www.kioskprotocol.com), you can buy a DIN and then check the metadata of your order in the Purchases tab of the side menu to find out what DIN you registered.
-DINs are registered sequentially, beginning with the genesis DIN.
+DINs are distributed sequentially, beginning with the genesis DIN.

 ## Next Steps